Start location: Spittal of Glenmuick (NO 308 850)

-Starting from the Spittal of Glenmuick, go SW along the track for 400 metres and take the left-hand track diagonally uphill across the west side of Black Hill and continue SSW over undulating moorland west of Watery Hill to Gallow Hillock.
+Starting from the Spittal of Glenmuick, go southwest along the track for 400m and take the left-hand track diagonally uphill across the west side of Black Hill and continue SSW over undulating moorland west of Watery Hill to Gallow Hillock.
 From there the path climbs slightly over the shoulder of Capel Mounth and then descends steeply in zigzags down the ridge between Moulzie Burn and Capel Burn and through a plantation to reach Glen Clova.
 The carpark at the end of the public road is the Glen Doll Ranger Base at the Forestry Commission Scotland carpark.
 The Carn Dearg Mountaineering Club's Hut at Braedownie in Glen Clova can be booked by mountaineering clubs and other groups.

 OS Landranger 44 (Ballater & Glen Clova)

-The Capel Mounth road lies above 2000 feet high for much of its way.
+The Capel Mounth road lies above 2000ft high for much of its way.
 In winter, like a lot of other Mounth passes, it was extremely dangerous; the OS 6" map (second edition) shows frequent snow posts and cairns marking the route.
 Many of the cairns are thought to have been erected as memorials to persons who lost their lives in the pass.